Eight Keys to Overcome Fear

 The Bible verse 2 Timothy 1:7 says, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 But our lives are plagued with fear: fear of covid, fear of the covid vaccine, fear of death, fear of failure, or fear of disease.
 Some are afraid of evil spirits.
 Where does fear come from?
+In order to overcome fear, we need to know the doorways where fear could enter our lives.

 Here are six doorways where fear could enter our lives: